eva-library/eva-instagram/README.md

 **- eva Configuration**

-1. The first thing is to go to our cockip of eva.
+1. The first thing is to go to our cockpit of eva.
 ![](https://i.ibb.co/RHGPVWW/001.png)

 2. Then we go to the option "Create a bot".